 Now, since the frequency is the inverse of the wavelength, we can deduce that when the wavelength appears lower (i.e. higher frequency), the object is moving towards the observer; and when the wavelength appears higher (i.e. lower frequency), it is moving away from the observer.

 If we apply this principle to a celestial body that is emitting visible light, we obtain the same results as the ambulance.
-A star that is moving away from Earth, has its spectrum moved to the red end: it’s a red shift.
-Another star that is moving towards us, has its spectrum moved to the blue end: it’s a blue shift.
+A star that is moving away from Earth, has its spectrum moved towards the red end: it’s a red shift.
+Another star that is moving towards us, has a spectrum moved towards the blue end: it’s a blue shift.

 An accelerating universe